You work with an InnoDB ReplicaSet in much the same way as you

 operation, which supports the

 extendedoption to get different levels of detail.
 For example:

 extendedis 0, a regular level of details.
 Only basic information about the status of the instance and replication is included, in addition to non-default or unexpected replication settings and status.

-extendedto 1 includes Metadata Version, server UUID and the raw information used to derive the status of the instance, size of the applier queue, value of system variables that protect against unexpected writes and so on.
+extendedto 1 includes Metadata Version, server UUID, replication information such as lag and worker threads, the raw information used to derive the status of the instance, size of the applier queue, value of system variables that protect against unexpected writes and so on.

-extendedto 2 includes important replication related configuration settings, such as encrypted connections, worker threads, replication delay and heartbeat delay.
+extendedto 2 includes important replication related configuration settings, such as encrypted connections, and so on.

 You change the instances being used for a ReplicaSet using the

 operations.
 See Adding Instances to a ReplicaSet, and Removing Instances from the InnoDB Cluster.

 to add an instance that was removed back to a ReplicaSet, for example after a failover.

 operation to safely perform a change of the primary of a ReplicaSet to another instance.
 See Planned Changes of the ReplicaSet Primary.